-A new form of giving terbutaline, the continuous subcutaneous infusion pump, allows terbutaline to be easily given around the clock without the need for an IV.
-There are, however, disadvantages: the pump is expensive and is more invasive than the oral or subcutaneous route.
-Also, because there have been only a few small studies on use of the pump, it's not clear just how effective it is.
+A new way of getting terbutaline, which is through the continuous subcutaneous infusion pump, allows the medication to be administered easily without the need for an IV.
+However, there are disadvantages associated with the pump.
+It’s expensive and more invasive than the subcutaneous route.
+Also, since there have been only a few small studies on use of the pump, it isn’t clear how effective it is for treating preterm labor.

-Terbutaline is derived from a hormone called epinephrine, which is released when a woman is under stress (a response that's commonly called the "fight or flight" response).
-Stress causes many of the muscles in a woman's body to contract, so that she is ready to respond quickly.
-One type of muscle in the body (smooth muscle), however, relaxes when a woman is under stress.
-Since most of the uterus is made up of smooth muscle, the uterus will relax in response to a drug that contains substances like epinephrine.
+Terbutaline is derived from a hormone called epinephrine, which is released when someone is under stress.
+This response is commonly called the fight-or-flight response.
+Stress causes many of the muscles in the body to contract, so that a person is ready to respond quickly.
+However, there are certain muscles that relax instead of contracting during times of stress.
+Smooth muscle is one type of muscle that relaxes when someone is under stress.
+Since most of a woman’s uterus is made up of smooth muscle, the uterus will relax in response to a drug that contains certain substances, such as epinephrine.

-Women respond differently to terbutaline, so its effects and how long they last vary from woman to woman.
-When a woman has a good response, terbutaline reduces the number and frequency of contractions.
-And yet, like all tocolytic drugs, terbutaline has not been shown to consistently prevent or delay preterm delivery for a significant period of time.
+Women respond differently to terbutaline, so its effects and how long they last vary from one woman to another.
+When you have a good response to terbutaline, the drug reduces the number and frequency of contractions.
+This can help delay delivery for several hours, depending on how quickly the medication is received.

 For the Mother

-Because terbutaline is related to hormones released in the "fight or flight" response, a woman may experience the same effects when taking terbutaline as she does when under stress.
-About one in three women will have a racing heartbeat, flushing, tremors, and restlessness.
-Although these side effects can be annoying, they're usually not serious.
+Since terbutaline is related to hormones released in the fight-or-flight response, a woman may experience the same effects when taking terbutaline as she does when under stress.
+Many women experience:

-A few women (1 to 5%) have more serious side effects, such as irregular heartbeats, extra fluid in the lungs (pulmonary edema), and chest pain.
+A few women have more serious side effects, such as irregular heartbeats, extra fluid in the lungs, which is called pulmonary edema, and chest pain.
 The more serious side effects tend to occur when women are taking high doses, but the effects can also occur with standard doses.
-Terbutaline can also increase a woman's short-term risk for diabetes, in addition to raising blood sugar levels in women who already have diabetes.
+Terbutaline may also increase your risk of diabetes.

 For the Baby

 Terbutaline can cause a temporary increase in the baby’s heart rate and blood sugar levels.
-These effects are not usually serious and are easy to treat after delivery, if they should occur.
+These side effects usually aren’t serious and are easy to treat after delivery if they occur.

-Women who have medical conditions that could be made worse by the side effects described above should not be given beta-mimetic drugs.
+Women who have medical conditions that could be aggravated by the possible side effects of terbutaline shouldn’t take the drug.
 This includes women with heart disease, hyperthyroidism, and poorly controlled diabetes.